Naval Science (NAVY)

 This course is a study of the U.S. Navy and the influence of U.S. sea power on world history that incorporates both a historical and political science process to explore the major events, attitudes, personalities, and circumstances that have imbued the U.S. Navy with its proud history and rich tradition.
 This course introduces grand strategy, evaluating key components, and examples from ancient history and modern U.S. history.
 It deals with issues of national imperatives in peacetime, as well as war, varying maritime philosophies that were interpreted into naval strategies/doctrines, budgetary concerns which shaped force realities, and the pursuit of American diplomatic objectives.
 It concludes with a discussion of the Navy’s strategic and structural changes post-Cold War, the evolution of its focus, mission, and strategy both in the post-September 11, 2001 world and post-Global War on Terrorism era.

-NAVY 311a, Naval Engineering Ryan Buck and Sean Cooper
+NAVY 2120a, Leadership and Management Sean Cooper

 An overview of Naval engineering systems and a detailed study of the principles behind ship construction.
 Topics include ship design, hydrodynamic forces, stability, conventional and nuclear propulsion, electrical theory and systems, interior communications, damage control, hydraulics, and ship control.
 Basic concepts in the theory and design of steam, gas turbine, and diesel propulsion.
 For enrollment credit only; cannot be applied toward the 36-course-credit requirement for the Yale bachelor's degree.
 Grades earned in this course do not count toward GPA or eligibility for General Honors.